Challenging Your Assessment

 Step One: Establish Your Market Value

-Develop an estimate of the market value of your property.
+Develop an estimate of your property’s market value.
 You can learn how to estimate the value of your home or contact an appraiser or other real estate professional.
-We recommend you find comparable sales using the view property information link on the Assessor’s website.
-You’ll want to look for sales that have occurred between 7/1/2019 and 7/1/2022.
+You’ll want to look for sales between 7/1/2022 and 7/1/2025.

 If you are assessed fairly but feel your taxes are too high.

 Assessors do not determine your property taxes.
-If you feel as though your assessment accurately reflects the market value of your property, but you still feel that your property taxes are too high, you may wish to address this matter with the taxing jurisdictions that impose taxes in your community – school board, county legislature, city council, town board, fire district, and other special districts.
+If you feel that your assessment accurately reflects the market value of your property but that your property taxes are still too high, you may wish to address this matter with the taxing jurisdictions that impose taxes in your community—the school board, county legislature, city council, town board, fire district, and other special districts.
 The Assessor can explain how property taxes are calculated, including what property tax exemptions are offered in the Town of Cheektowaga.